stbaione/llm-dev/halo-models.md

 # Introduction
 This file provides status of readiness of halo models like llama3, grok1 etc. on MI3xx

 # Glossary
 TPn: Tensor Parallel using n GPUs

+# Caveats
+- Do not use CPX mode for MI300 as memory is 1/8th and you will run out of resources

 # Current status